y-ken/fluent-plugin-geoip/README.md

 #### Advanced config samples

-It is a sample to get friendly geo point recdords for elasticsearch with Yajl (JSON) parser.
+It is a sample to get friendly geo point recdords for elasticsearch with Yajl (JSON) parser.<br />

 ```
 <match access.apache>